YosoyBryan/ibrarium/README.md

 ## About

 IBRARIUM is an ultra-affordable, open smart home solution for makers and hackers.
 Control everything in your home via Telegram, with no cloud dependency or vendor lock-in.

+Forget the command line CLI : IBRARIUM is made for everyone.
+No more complicated setup: just use Telegram to control your home.

 ## Features